AndrewLoeppky/eosc211_students/e211_python_2021/wk04/lab_wk4/lab_wk4.md

 print(rho)
 ```

-**old**

-So far we have just dealt with one particular value.
-But it would be nicer to plot the relationship.
-Matlab can actually generate a whole table of results for almost no extra time.
-The general strategy in writing code to do this will be to modify the definitions in the INPUT section to make vectors or MATRICES ofTc,RH,andpress(assuming these are the names of input variables for temperature, relative humidity, and pressure),instead of scalars, and then modify the CALCULATIONS to use the elementwise operators for multiplicationand division.To begin with plot the saturation vapour pressure for a range of temperatures, using a code snippet somethinglike this, with the./and.*operators

-**new**

-Now that we have a working set of equations for *scalar inputs* (and we checked that they calculate the correct values), we can apply them to a whole range of input values by defining our inputs as numpy arrays instead of single variables (or lists, or most any *iterable data type*).
-We can then use Matplotlib to plot our output variables over the specified range of inputs.
 In the cell below, calculate the saturation vapour pressure $e_s$ for temperatures ranging from -40$^o$C to 30$^o$C. Be sure to stick to the format of *input, definitions, calulations, output*.
 This time, make your output a *scientific figure* showing the whole range of $T$ values.

 ```python
 # your code here